robertozoia/cartelera/README.md

 This is a _scratch your own itch_ kind of project.
 The movie theater's websites are slow and bloated with irrelevant information.
 I wanted a page showed just the movie titles and show times, and loaded as _fast_ as possible.

+Early versions included ratings from IMDb, but IMDb forced the developer of the Python library I was using to shut down and cease development.

 ## TODO

 * Unify movie names across movie chains.
-The current approach is to use `python-Levenshtein` a movie named different across chains, but it does not always work.
+The current approach is to use `python-Levenshtein` to identify a movie with different names across different chains, but it does not always work.

 * There is bug that 'sometimes' prevents showing information from Jockey Plaza.